-Idyllically situated on the Adriatic Sea, Croatia is continuously stunning visitors with its white sand beaches that encompass the country's more than 1,000-mile coastline.
+Ideally situated on the Adriatic Sea, Croatia is continually stunning visitors with its white sand beaches that define the country's 1,000-mile coastline.
 Amongst Croatia's white sand beaches are vast national parks with endless natural beauty, guaranteed to take your breath away.

-Dubrovnik, Croatia's capital, is remnant of medieval times, a city who's gargantuan walls act as a fortress and home to all of the action and culture this capital city has to offer.
-It's no wonder Game of Thrones deemed Dubrovnik one of its primary filming locations.
+Dubrovnik, Croatia, is reminiscent of medieval times, a city whose gargantuan walls act as a fortress and home to all of the action and culture the city has to offer.
+It's no wonder Game of Thrones made Dubrovnik one of its primary filming locations.

 If you're headed to Europe in summer or early autumn, consider a trip to Croatia, and keep the following 11 things to see and do in mind!

 Running uninterrupted for 6,365 feet, the Walls of Dubrovnik encircle the city and are its main attraction.
 It is said that Dubrovnik's city walls are the sole reason it's called the "Pearl of the Adriatic."

 The Walls of Dubrovnik were originally built during the Middle Ages to protect the city, during a time when fears of foreign attacks on the Dubrovnik Republic were heightened.

 Today, City Walls Walking Tours takes guests on a journey along the walls, all while providing interesting stories and historical facts.
 Learn about Dubrovnik's earliest days until the fall of the Republic, and discover how Dubrovnik molded into the city it is today.